-- 7.9.1.
-3.7.18.
-In certain extreme circumstances, the liquid resources of an FMIa central counterparty or its participants required under CCP Standard 7.3 may not be sufficient to meet the payment obligations of the FMIcentral counterparty to its participants-or the payment obligations of participants to each other within the FMI.64 In a stressed environment, for example, normally liquid assets held by an FMIa central counterparty may prove not to be sufficiently liquid to obtain sameday funding, or the liquidation period may be longer than expected.
-An FMIA central counterparty should establish explicit rules and procedures that enable the FMIcentral counterparty to effect same-day, and where appropriate, intraday and multiday settlement, of payment obligations on time following any individual or combined default among its participants.
-These rules and procedures should address unforeseen and potentially uncovered liquidity shortfalls and should aim to avoid unwinding, revoking, or delaying the same-day settlement of payment obligations.
-These rules and procedures should also indicate the FMI'scentral counterparty's process to replenish any liquidity resources it may employ during a stress event, so that it can continue to operate in a safe and sound manner. - 7.9.2.
-3.7.19.
-If an FMIa central counterparty allocates potentially uncovered liquidity shortfalls to its participants, the FMIcentral counterparty should have clear and transparent rules and procedures for the allocation of shortfalls.
-These procedures could involve a funding arrangement between the FMIcentral counterparty and its participants, the mutualisation of shortfalls among participants according to a clear and transparent formula, or the use of liquidity rationing (for example, reductions in payouts to participants).
+6.9.2.
+3.7.19-If an FMIa securities settlement facility allocates potentially uncovered liquidity shortfalls to its participants, the FMIsecurities settlement facility should have clear and transparent rules and procedures for the allocation of shortfalls.
+These procedures could involve a funding arrangement between the FMIsecurities settlement facility and its participants, the mutualisation of shortfalls among participants according to a clear and transparent formula, or the use of liquidity rationing (for example, reductions in payouts to participants).
 Any allocation rule or procedure must be discussed thoroughly with and communicated clearly to participants, as well as be consistent with participants' respective regulatory liquidity risk-management requirements.
-Furthermore, an FMIa central counterparty should consider and validate, through simulations and other techniques and through discussions with each participant, the potential impact on each participant of any such same-day allocation of liquidity risk and each participant's ability to bear proposed liquidity allocations.
+Furthermore, an FMIa securities settlement facility should consider and validate, through simulations and other techniques and through discussions with each participant, the potential impact on each participant of any such same-day allocation of liquidity risk and each participant's ability to bear proposed liquidity allocations.

-PrincipleStandard 8: Settlement finality
+Principle 8Standard 7: Settlement finality

-An FMIA central counterparty should provideensure clear and certain final settlement, at a minimum by the end of the value date.
-Where necessary or preferable, an FMIa central counterparty should providefacilitate final settlement intraday or in real time.
+An FMIA securities settlement facility should provide clear and certain final settlement, at a minimum by the end of the value date.
+Where necessary or preferable, an FMIa securities settlement facility should provide final settlement intraday or in real time.

 3.8.1.
-An FMIA central counterparty should be designed to provideensure clear and certain final settlement of payments, transfer instructions, or other obligations.
-Final settlement is defined as the irrevocable and unconditional transfer of an asset or financial instrument, or the discharge of an obligation by the FMIcentral counterparty or its participants in accordance with the terms of the underlying contract.65 A payment, transfer instruction, or other obligation that an FMIa central counterparty accepts for settlement in accordance with its rules and procedures should be settled with finality on the intended value date.66 The value date is the day on which the payment, transfer instruction, or other obligation is due and the associated funds and securities are typically available to the receiving participant.
+An FMIA securities settlement facility should be designed to provide clear and certain final settlement of payments, transfer instructions, or other obligations.
+Final settlement is defined as the irrevocable and unconditional transfer of an asset or financial instrument, or the discharge of an obligation by the FMIsecurities settlement facility or its participants in accordance with the terms of the underlying contract.
+A payment, transfer instruction, or other obligation that an FMIs securities settlement facility accepts for settlement in accordance with its rules and procedures should be settled with finality on the intended value date.
+The value date is the day on which the payment, transfer instruction, or other obligation is due and the associated funds and securities are typically available to the receiving participant.
+Completing final settlement by the end of the value date is important because deferring final settlement to the next -business day can create both credit and liquidity pressures for an FMI's a securities settlement facility's participants and other stakeholders, and potentially be a source of systemic risk.
+Where necessary or preferable, an FMIs securities settlement facility should provide intraday or real-time settlement finality to reduce settlement risk.
+This will be necessary where transactions are settled through an intraday multilateral net batch or on a real-time basis.